AlexandreArthaud/.notes/languages/icelandic.md

 vel {betur best} : well
 gjöra #archaic : to do <replaced by "gera" in modern Icelandic except a few set phrases>
 gera : to do
+  gera upp : to renovate / to do up <a house also more figuratively as in settle an account, etc.>
 vilja {vill vildi viljað} : to want hér : here sjá {sá sáu séð} :  to see